Table of Contents

 Major depressive disorder.
 The side effects associated with antidepressants are a common reason why a patient might abandon medication.
 In reality, doctors are accustomed to making medication adjustments when treating depression to arrive at the best fit with the least adverse effects.
 A patient may trial one drug and simply give up without allowing the doctor to replace it with another one.

 Bipolar disorder.
 Individuals with bipolar disorder often fear taking the medications.
-They may complain that the drugs make them feel “flat” and they may not be ready to give up the manic episodes, as some patients enjoy them.
+They may complain that they feel “flat” and they may not be ready to give up the manic episodes, as some patients enjoy them.

 Schizophrenia.
 Individuals with schizophrenia often fall into the category of anosognosia, or a lack of awareness that they have a need for treatment at all.
 They may not recognize that they have a problem, as they often are divorced from reality.